KANSAS - Sauer Castle

 In 1999, the Wyandotte County Unified Board of Commissioners created a redevelopment district for 41 acres, including Sauer Castle, over the present owner's objections.

 There seem to be more myths about this grand building than people who know the truth about it.
 One of the legends is that members of the Sauer family are buried on the property.
 In actuality, Anton Sauer died a month after the death of his infant daughter, Helen.
 When Maria Sauer realized her husband was dying, she temporarily buried Helen in the family garden.
-When Anthony died, both were then buried side by side on the same day in Union Hill Cemetery.
+When Anthony died, both were buried side by side on the same day in Union Hill Cemetery.

 Many people in the area of the home believe there is a secret tunnel to the Kaw River.
 However, Shawnee Hill is a solid ledge rock, and making a tunnel would be an enormous and laborious task.
 Some local historians propose that this myth is from people mistaking this legend with the Quindaro Slave Tunnel.
-For those not familiar with this legend, the Quindaro Slave Tunnel was supposedly an underground passageway built during Civil War days for the transportation of escaped slaves into the free city of Quindaro from the Missouri River.
+For those not familiar with this legend, the Quindaro Slave Tunnel was supposedly an underground passageway built during the Civil War days to transport escaped slaves into the free city of Quindaro from the Missouri River.
 No proof that either tunnel ever existed has been found.
 Why the Sauers would have such a tunnel built never seems to come up in explanations.

 One legend I heard is that there are radium springs on the property.
 This one probably came from the large springs on the south side of the property.
 However, these are just natural springs.
 Radium springs are hot odorless mineral water that has long been known for its soothing and healing powers for aches and pains.
 If such springs were on the property, I'm sure someone would have put them to use by now.